 According to Gary Weitzman, a Veterinarian and CEO of the San Diego Humane Society, “Purrs at a frequency of 25-100Hz correspond with established healing frequencies in therapeutic medicine for humans.”
 If this is not magic, I don’t know what is!

 My cats are very active chirpers.
-They tend to sit on their cat tree by the window and watch the birds fly by.
-This may be a sign of enthusiasm or stress of not being able to get to their prey.
+They tend to sit on their cat tree by the window and watch the birds fly by almost hoping that by chattering more they may get the bird to come to them!

 Perhaps this video will help you recognize this sound!